 - 1. Undergraduate "semester credit hours" in terms of the Carnegie Unit and U.S.D.E. one hour of "seat time" per week in the classroom, or direct faculty instruction, plus another two hours of out-of-class student work each week for approximately 15 weeks for one semester represents one "semester hour" of credit.
 Accordingly, a 1-credit course represents a total of 45 hours of study (1 hour of "seat time" + 2 hours outside class x 15 weeks = 45 hours).
 A 3-credit course represents a total of 135 hours of study (1 hour of "seat time" + 2 hours outside class x 15 weeks x 3 credits = 135). - 2.
 As it relates to undergraduate online courses, the U.S.D.E. provides a conversion standard of [a minimum] of 37.5 clock hours per semester hour.
 Accordingly, a 1-credit online course must include a minimum of 37.5 clock hours of student learning activities (presentations, reading, assignments, discussions, faculty interactions, and other such activities.) and a typical 3-credit online course must include a minimum of 112.5 clock hours (37.5 x 3) of student learning activities.
 Note that 37.5 clock hours is equivalent to 45 Carnegie "hours," provided that one Carnegie "hour" is considered to be 50 minutes in length.
 Graduate "semester credit hours" as one hour of "seat time," or direct faculty instruction, plus another three hours of out-of-class student work.
-Accordingly, a typical 1-credit graduate course represents a total of 180 hours of study.
+Accordingly, a typical 1-credit graduate course represents a total of 60 hours of study.
+A typical 3-credit graduate course represents a total of 180 hours of study.